Blog

 Luzmo dashboard editor

 Simply connect your sources with our extensive list of connectors or our flexible API and you’re halfway done.
-You can then choose from a number of dashboard templates to find the one that best suits your use and your product.
+Then pick from a number of dashboard templates (via Luzmo Studio) to find the one that best suits your use-case and your product.

-Speaking of which - Luzmo is ideal for SaaS teams that want an embedded dashboard but don’t want to spend the time and resources to develop it in-house.
-Once the dashboard is ready, even a beginner developer can embed it into your product so that it looks like it was always there.
-It’s as no-code as it can get and even non-technical users can master the typical workflow of creating a stunning dashboard.
+Luzmo is ideal for SaaS teams and business users that want to embed dashboards without investing heavily in in-house development.
+Once the dashboard is ready, even a beginner developer can embed it into your product so it looks like it was always part of your app.
+It’s as no-code as it gets - non-technical users can master the typical workflow of creating a stunning dashboard.

-And besides offering embedded dashboards for the customers who use your product, Luzmo allows your customers to edit those dashboards to show the data that they really need.
+Beyond embedded dashboards for your product users, Luzmo also allows your customers to customize those dashboards or slice data differently so they get the insights they really need.

-Best for: SaaS teams that need intuitive, yet advanced embedded analytics without spending a fortune on developing them in-house.
+Best for: SaaS teams that need intuitive yet powerful embedded analytics built into their product, without spending a fortune or months of development.

 Looker Studio